AI Use Cases/Manufacturing

 Why Generic Tools Fail

 Generic programmatic platforms (DV360, The Trade Desk) treat manufacturing like any other vertical.
 They cannot ingest real-time OEE data, supply chain health metrics, or capacity constraints from your Epicor, Plex, or Infor CloudSuite systems.
 Your marketing ops team manually adjusts budgets weekly based on hunches about plant status, and your shift supervisors have zero visibility into demand signals.
-Without a manufacturing-native AI layer, you're leaving 20-30% efficiency gains on the table.
+Without a manufacturing-native layer connecting the two, every ad dollar is spent on a guess about capacity - and the cost of guessing never shows up as a line item.

 The AI Solution

-Revenue Institute builds a closed-loop AI system that ingests live data from your SAP S/4HANA production schedules, Oracle Manufacturing Cloud capacity models, MES throughput metrics, and SCADA machine health feeds - then synchronizes this operational reality with your programmatic ad platforms in real time.
-The system maps your BOMs, work order pipelines, and line changeover windows to customer segment profitability and fulfillment risk, allowing your bid engine to increase spend when you have genuine capacity and dial back when supply chain disruptions or unplanned downtime threaten delivery.
-Your manufacturing data becomes the ground truth for ad targeting: instead of bidding on generic 'manufacturing decision-makers,' the AI targets accounts whose order profiles align with your current production mix, material availability, and skilled labor capacity.
+Revenue Institute builds a closed-loop marketing attribution system that ingests live data from your SAP S/4HANA production schedules, Oracle Manufacturing Cloud capacity models, MES throughput metrics, and SCADA machine health feeds - then connects this operational reality to your programmatic ad spend and reporting.
+The system maps your BOMs, work order pipelines, and line changeover windows to customer segment profitability and fulfillment risk, and surfaces which segments to bid up when you have genuine capacity and which to dial back when supply chain disruptions or unplanned downtime threaten delivery.
+Your manufacturing data becomes the ground truth for ad targeting decisions: instead of guessing at generic 'manufacturing decision-maker' segments, your team gets a ranked list of accounts whose order profiles align with your current production mix, material availability, and skilled labor capacity.

 Automated Workflow Execution

-For your Marketing team, this means the daily budget allocation and audience refinement that consumed 6-8 hours weekly now runs autonomously.
-Your marketing ops manager reviews bid recommendations each morning (not adjusting them manually), approves major spend shifts tied to production events, and focuses on strategy instead of tactical firefighting.
-The system flags when a major customer segment becomes temporarily unfulfillable due to machine downtime or supply chain delays - and automatically reallocates budget to secondary segments with lower fulfillment risk.
+For your Marketing team, this means the daily budget allocation and audience refinement that consumed hours every week - call it 6-8 - shrinks to a short morning review.
+Your marketing ops manager gets a ranked set of bid and budget-shift recommendations each morning, applies them directly inside LinkedIn Campaign Manager, Google Ads, or your DSP's own bidding tools, and spends the time saved on strategy instead of tactical firefighting.
+The system flags when a major customer segment becomes temporarily unfulfillable due to machine downtime or supply chain delays, and recommends reallocating budget to secondary segments with lower fulfillment risk.
 Your sales team receives leads that actually match your current capacity, reducing the 'we can't deliver on time' conversations that kill close rates.

 A Systems-Level Fix

-This is not a reporting dashboard or a budget optimization layer bolted onto your existing ad stack.
-Revenue Institute integrates your ERP, MES, and programmatic platforms into a single decision engine where manufacturing constraints become bidding constraints.
-Your ISO 9001:2015 quality targets, ITAR export controls, and RoHS/REACH compliance requirements feed into customer segment eligibility.
-The system learns which customer profiles historically correlate with quality escapes or long-tail supply chain risk, and adjusts bid intensity accordingly.
+This is not a generic reporting dashboard bolted onto your existing ad stack - it is a closed-loop attribution layer that connects your ERP, MES, and programmatic platforms so manufacturing constraints inform bidding decisions instead of sitting in a system nobody checks.
+Your ISO 9001:2015 quality targets and RoHS/REACH compliance requirements feed into customer segment eligibility, and any accounts your compliance team has flagged as export-restricted in your CRM are excluded from targeting automatically rather than left for someone to remember.
+The system learns which customer profiles historically correlate with quality escapes or long-tail supply chain risk, and recommends adjusting bid intensity accordingly.
 Over 12 months, this compounds: better-matched demand reduces expedite costs, lower defect PPM from better-fit customers improves throughput yield, and your COGS per unit stabilizes because you're not chasing unprofitable orders during material cost spikes.

 How It Works